 You can book an elegant evening of food and jazz at Cafe Bentivoglio, or opt for a more casual night at Nero Factory.
 If you plan ahead, you could even have an unforgettable concert experience at the Bologna Municipal Theater, which hosts some of the world’s most distinguished performers.

 Bologna is a city filled with rich history and secret spots.
 If you don’t speak Italian and want to experience Bologna like a local, I highly recommend booking a Bologna tour.

 From small group food tours to private guides, here are some of the top rated excursions you can add to your itinerary:

 Best day trips from Bologna

-- Venice: Thanks to Italy’s affordable high speed trains, it’s easy to take a day trip from Bologna to Venice (and much cheaper than staying overnight).
+- Venice: Thanks to Italy’s affordable high speed trains, it’s easy to take a day trip from Bologna to Venice.
+Or stay overnight and spend 2 days exploring the city.

 - Ravenna: This former capital of the Roman empire is famous for its stunning mosaics, and makes for a perfect off-path experience in Italy.

 - Modena: Car enthusiasts will love a day trip to the home of Ferrari and Maserati, while foodies can sample dishes made with the region’s famous balsamic vinegar.

 - Florence: Spend a day exploring the incredible architecture, history, and art in this former seat of the Medici family.